Linear Dimension Reduction Approximately Preserving a Function of the 1-Norm: Polylogarithms and Their Friends

 \subsection{Arctan and the Inverse Tangent Integrals}

-From lemma~\ref{lem:DistroFnAbsCauchy}, we have seen $\arctan(t)$ is proportional to the distribution function for the standard Cauchy distribution.
+The function $t\mapsto\arctan(t)$ is proportional to the distribution function of $\abs{X}$ with $X\drawn\Cauchy{1}$.
 It is then perhaps not surprising that $\arctan$ and its relatives arise in working with functions of Cauchy random variables.
 We outline the properties we shall be using here.

 The following definition is opaque but most useful to us. \begin{defn} Define $\arctan(z)$ as

 and

 Equivalently,